jeffsanicola/vault-policy-guide/example/example9-gui_friendly.md

 Configure the `list` capability for each level of your hierarchy that needs to be traversed.
 When the desired path/depth is reached then you can specify paths that contain secret content with more capabilities.

-See the following policies in Vault:
+View the policies in Vault:

 * users9_policy